 We have entered into employment agreements with each of our named executive officers that establish annual base salaries, which are generally determined, approved and reviewed periodically by our Compensation Committee in order to compensate our named executive officers for the satisfactory performance of duties to us.
 The following table presents the annual base salaries for each of our named executive officers for the years indicated.
-The 2020 base salaries became effective on January 1, 2020 for all of the named executive officers.
+The 2020 base salaries became effective on January 1, 2020 for all of the named executive officers, with the exception of Dr. Goldenberg, who began serving as our Chief Medical Officer in July 2020.

-Name 2020 Base Salary (\$) 2019 Base Salary (\$)
+2021 Base Salary 2020 Base Salary

+Name (\$) (\$)

-Ted White 485,000 440,000
+Ted White 550,000 485,000

-Joe Bonaccorso 395,000 374,500
+Gary Goldenberg 410,000 400,000

-A. Brian Davis 388,125 375,000
+A. Brian Davis 401,709 388,125